Chrysophyt/Region-based-Annotation-Data-of-Fire-Images/README.md

 The original raw video data was obtained from [A. E. Çetin.
 “Computer Vision Based Fire Detection Dataset.”
 2014](http://signal.ee.bilkent.edu.tr/VisiFire/Demo/FireClips).
 We provide seamless integration of the original data (**which are not included in this repository**) to ours, with [download_vid2img.py](./Scripts/download_vid2img.py) script, that download, then extract the original dataset, and modified it to fit our environment settings.
 To open our annotation project files, we use [VIA (VGG Image Annotator)](https://www.robots.ox.ac.uk/~vgg/software/via/) version 2.0.10.

-## Fire Segmentation Video Annotation Information Table
+## Fire Segmentation Video Annotation Specification Table

 | Fire   Segmentation Video | Visifire Dataset          | FPS | Total Frame |
 |---------------------------|---------------------------|-----|-------------|